learn-co-curriculum/phase-0-macos-env-nodejs/README.md

 ### Check your work

-If you see a message ending with “Note: to remove, delete, or uninstall nvm”, continue below.
+If you see a message ending with "Note: to remove, delete, or uninstall nvm", continue below.

 ## Install Node.js